openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Non-English Support

-The `es` and `fr` files provide Spanish and French support, respectively.
+The Javascript files that don't start with `en` provide support for other languages.
 The `js/eu/` files provide support for alternate punctuation: commas rather than colons to separate chapters and verses; periods rather than commas to separate sequences.

-Using the files in `src` as a base, you can add support for other languages; just use the appropriate language prefix.
+Using the files in `src/template` as a base, you can add support for additional languages; just use the appropriate language prefix.
 I'm happy to accept pull requests for new languages.

 ### Supported Languages